lbke/ssr-theory/readme.md

 Which can be written like this: $R_{getter} \subset RB$.

-Congratulations, you can enjoy static rendering wit.
+Congratulations, you can enjoy static rendering from an ensemblist point of view.

 ### Implementation